isomerpages/htx-ncada/_our-work/Media Campaign/What's Your Fix (2022).md

 description: whats your fix
 third_nav_title: Media Campaign
 ---
 ### “What’s Your Fix?”
-2023 – 2024 Media Campaign
+2023 – 2024 Media Campaign - Part I

-<p align="center"> <b>National Council Against Drug Abuse launches 2022-2023 Campaign to inspire a shared understanding around the drug-free cause </b>
+##### National Council Against Drug Abuse launches 2022-2023 Campaign to inspire a shared understanding around the drug-free cause

-SINGAPORE, 22 SEPTEMBER 2022
+**22 SEPTEMBER 2022**

-The National Council Against Drug Abuse (NCADA) of Singapore officially launched _What’s Your Fix?_ - its 2022-2023 media campaign.
+The National Council Against Drug Abuse (NCADA) of Singapore officially launched *What’s Your Fix?* its 2022-2023 media campaign.
 This campaign aims to spark meaningful conversations on the lived realities of drugs, raise awareness on how members of society, especially youths, can be advocates for the anti-drug vision as well as support those who may be vulnerable to the influence of drugs.
 Through a series of engagement efforts and advocacy initiatives, this campaign hopes to inspire a shared understanding in the community around the vision and purpose of a drug-free society.

-The first phase of the _What’s Your Fix?_ campaign is “Finding Juliana” – a TikTok-exclusive series screening from 23 September 2022.
+The first phase of the *What’s Your Fix?* campaign is “Finding Juliana” – a TikTok-exclusive series screening from 23 September 2022.
 The series will culminate with a virtual live event on TikTok on 15 October 2022.
-In addition, in 2023, _What’s Your Fix?_ will be screening a documentary series featuring advocates from the post-risk community whose stories inspired “Finding Juliana”, as well as a youth film development programme.
+In addition, in 2023, *What’s Your Fix?* will be screening a documentary series featuring advocates from the post-risk community whose stories inspired “Finding Juliana”, as well as a youth film development programme.

 Dr Chew Tuan Chiong, Vice Chairman of NCADA, said, “Central to this year’s campaign is our effort to engage the community.
 All of us, community groups, public agencies, media, corporates, parents, educators or students, we all have a part to play in shaping the society we live in, and the culture we hope the next generation inherits.
 And part of this vision is to inspire a new wave of advocacy for the drug-free cause, not only through education, but by building emotional understanding of the lived realities of drug abuse.”